yan-soon/tp/docs/UserGuide.md

 You used GradPad to draft a plan for the modules you're going to take, but now you wish to erase all of that and start a new plan.
 Instead of deleting every module one by one, you can simply delete them all at one go.

-The Clear command allows you to erase all modules from the *Completed Modules* list at one go with a single command.
+The Clear command allows you to erase all modules from the *Completed Modules List* at one go with a single command.

 To clear all modules: